bbwmc/tech-challenge/README.md

 Assume that these 5 reviews have just landed in the database.
 Non of them are live yet.
 Using Node or PHP, write a script that goes through each review and scans it for the bad words in the words array.

 If a review matches a bad word, it should not go live and a message should be sent to a Slack channel (e.g. #bad-reviews).
-Feel free to use the a standard Slack package like [slack-node-sdk](https://www.npmjs.com/package/slack-node) or [maknz/slack](https://packagist.org/packages/maknz/slack).
+Feel free to use a standard Slack package like [slack-node-sdk](https://www.npmjs.com/package/slack-node) or [maknz/slack](https://packagist.org/packages/maknz/slack).

 If a review passes the test, the `live` field should be updated to `true`.